DMT Drug Abuse Effects, Symptoms, and Treatment Programs

-Synthetic DMT occurs in white crystalline powder form.
+Synthetic DMT occurs in white, crystalline powder form.
 When taken on its own, DMT is typically consumed by snorting, smoking, or injecting the substance.
-It does not take much of the substance to exert its psychedelic effects, since DMT is fully hallucinogenic at dosages as low as 0.2 mg/kg 1,3.
+It does not take much of the drug to exert its psychedelic effects, since DMT is fully hallucinogenic at dosages as low as 0.2 mg/kg.1,3

 DMT produces psychoactive effects by acting on certain serotonin receptors in the brain.
-DMT has a rapid onset, with effects beginning almost immediately after consumption (when smoked, snorted or injected).
-Effects are short-lived, however, lasting only approximately 30 to 45 minutes 1.
-For this reason, DMT is a popular drug of choice for those who want to experience psychedelic effects similar to that of LSD or psilocybin without a long intoxication period.
+DMT has a rapid onset, with effects beginning almost immediately after consumption (when smoked, snorted, or injected).
+Effects are short-lived, however, lasting only approximately 30 to 45 minutes.1 For this reason, DMT is a popular drug of choice for those who want to experience psychedelic effects similar to those of LSD and psilocybin without a long intoxication period.